gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Error in Protection {#eprotect}

-A new Error Type is defined for Crypto Chunk, it's a generic error related to the Protection mechanism describede in this document and has a structure that allows detailed information to be added as Causes.
+A new Error Type is defined for Crypto Chunk, it's used for any error related to the Protection mechanism describede in this document and has a structure that allows detailed information to be added as extra causes.

-This specification describes some of the Causes whilst the Protection Engine Specification MAY add further Causes related to the related Protection Engine.
+This specification describes some of the causes whilst the Protection Engine Specification MAY add further Causes related to the related Protection Engine.